Working with Inherent Risk Scores, Risk Treatment Scores, and Residual Risk Scores

 - From the View Risk page, scroll down to the Controls section.
 From here you can see the current Treatment Score.
 Click the control name to open the control.

-- Click the Update Control button toward the top right-hand side of the View Control page.
+- Click the Update button toward the top right-hand side of the View Control page.

-- Enter a new value in the Risk Treatment Score field and click the Update Control button to save this change.
+- Enter a new value in the Risk Treatment Score field and click the Save button to save this change.

 Viewing Residual Risk Score

 The Residual Risk Score is automatically calculated for each risk in your Risk Register.
-To view the Residual Risk Score for a specific risk, open the risk from your Risk Register (see this article for navigation instructions).
+To view the Residual Risk Score for a specific risk, open the risk from your Risk Register.

 You can see the Residual Risk score from the View Risk page, as shown below.

 By default, the Residual Risk Score will be the same as the Inherent Risk Score.
 To reduce the Residual Risk Score, you must create or map one or more controls to the risk.
-For details about creating and mapping controls, see the Creating and Mapping Risk Controls section of our Risk Register article.
+For details about creating and mapping controls, see our How to Create and Map Risk Controls article.

 When you create or map a control to a risk, the Residual Risk Score is automatically recalculated (if you have applied a Treatment Score to the control).